 Restoring a Faulty RAID Array on NAS Idis DR-4316PS with Multiple Disks

-In this step-by-step tutorial, we’ll show you how to rebuild your RAID and recover data from DR-4316PS.
+In this step-by-step tutorial, we’ll show you how to rebuild your RAID and recover data from an DR-4316PS.
+We’ll walk through the most common causes of failure and demonstrate proven methods to restore files from a lost or degraded RAID array.

 Restoring a Faulty RAID Array on NAS Idis DR-4316PS with Multiple Disks